-Grade Level Course Number Course Title / Description # of Carnegie Credits Awarded 12 23.05200 British Literature and Composition 1 Credit This course focuses on the study of British literature and informational texts, writing modes and genres, and essential conventions for reading, writing, and speaking.
+rse Descrip # Of Grade Level Course Number Course Title / Description # Of Carnegie Credits Awarded 12 23.05200 British Literature and Composition This course focuses on the study of British literature and informational texts, writing modes and genres, and essential conventions for reading, writing, and speaking.
 The students develop an understanding of chronological context and the relevance of period structures in British literature.
 The students develop an understanding of the ways the period of literature affects its structure and how the chronology of a work affects its meaning.
 The students encounter a variety of informational and literary texts and read texts in all genres and modes of discourse.
 Reading across the curriculum develops the students' academic and personal interests in different subjects.
 While the continued focus is expository writing in British literature, the student will also demonstrate competency in argumentative and narrative genres.
 The students will engage in research, the impact that technology has on writing, timed writing, and the writing process.
 Instruction in language conventions will occur within the context of reading, writing, and speaking, rather than in isolation.
 The students demonstrate an understanding of speaking and listening skills for a variety of purposes.
 THIS COURSE MUST REFLECT THE GEORGIA STANDARDS OF EXCELLENCE.
-12 23.06700 Multicultural Literature and Composition 1 Credit The course focuses on world literature and informational texts by and about people of diverse ethnic backgrounds.
+(Odysseyware) 1 Credit 12 23.06700 Multicultural Literature and Composition The course focuses on world literature and informational texts by and about people of diverse ethnic backgrounds.
 Students explore themes of linguistic and cultural diversity by comparing, contrasting, analyzing, and critiquing writing styles and universal themes.
 The students write argumentative, expository, narrative, analytical, and response essays.
 A research component is critical.
 The students observe and listen critically and respond appropriately to written and oral communication.
 Conventions are essential for reading, writing, and speaking.
 Instruction in language conventions will, therefore, occur within the context of reading, writing, and speaking rather than in isolation.
 The students understand and acquire new vocabulary and use it correctly in reading, writing, and speaking.
 THIS COURSE MUST REFLECT THE GEORGIA STANDARDS OF EXCELLENCE.
-12 27.08500 Advanced Mathematical Decision Making 1 Credit This is a course designed to follow the completion of Advanced Algebra, Algebra II, or Mathematics III OR Accelerated Analytic Geometry B/Advanced Algebra, Accelerated Geometry B/Algebra II, or Accelerated Mathematics II.
-The course will give students further experiences with statistical information and summaries, methods of designing and conducting statistical studies, an opportunity to analyze various voting processes, modeling of data, basic financial decisions, and network models for making informed decisions.
-12 40.06400 Earth Systems 1 Credit Earth Systems Science is designed to continue student investigations that began in K-8 Earth Science and Life Science curricula and investigate the connections among Earth's systems through Earth history.
-These systems -
+1 Credit 12 27.08500 Advanced Mathematical Decision Making Advanced Mathematical Decision Making (AMDM) (27.08500) is a fourth-year mathematics course option designed to follow the completion of Advanced Algebra: Concepts and Connections.
+Students will enhance their understanding of concepts explored in the context of real-life phenomena.
+The intent of this course is for students to combine their understanding of multiple mathematical concepts as they explore and solve real-world mathematical problems.
+Students will investigate applications of mathematics in a variety of contexts, including business and financial decision-making, earning, investing, spending, and borrowing money, using functions to model problem situations in both discrete and continuous 1 Credit